VRLabs/Weapon-Slash/README.md

 **""WeaponSlash.Heavy.Active"" parameter must be True for the Heavy Slash to be enabled.**

 Use the parameter driver to set the "WeaponSlash.Heavy.Active" to True in your dominant hand gesture layer.
 Set the value to False on other gestures within that layer.
-Holding the value at True will activate the Strong Heavy Slash effect.
+Holding the value at True will enable the Strong Heavy Slash effect.

 Under the "Weapon Slash/Effects/(Light or Heavy) Slash" hierarchy are Containers.
 Place custom effects within these Containers.
 "Weapon/(Light or Heavy) Effect Target" is where these effects will appear.